codingteam/horta-hell/README.md

 ### Configuration

 Copy `horta.properties.example` file to `horta.properties` and tune it.
 All options should be self-explanatory.

 Horta designed to use the embedded H2 database.
 You may tune the `storage` parameter group in the configuration file.
 Note that `AUTO_SERVER` parameter should be set to `TRUE` for coordinated database access of multiple applications.

 By default horta will use the configuration file `horta.properties` from the current directory but it will read the path to the configuration file from the program arguments.

+#### Twitter integration

+To set up the Twitter integration, you should create an app on [Twitter application management site][twitter-new-app], and generate access token there.

 ### Deployment